 She admits that it’s been tough for people to stay connected with others during the pandemic, but she encourages everyone to get creative:

 If you live in an area where there are still restrictions on events and gatherings, you can still go beyond phone calls and try virtual game nights or remotely watching a movie or TV show together

 Fire off a text, even if it’s a simple, “I’m thinking of you right now.”

 2. Get more sleep

-Just one night of poor sleep can sabotage your mental health and lead to moodiness and irritability, warns the NHS, and several nights of short sleep can cause long-term mood disorders like anxiety.
+Just one night of poor sleep can sabotage your mental health and lead to moodiness and irritability, warns the NHS, and several nights of short sleep can cause long-term mood disorders.

 Mustafa agrees.
 “Sleep is important for a number of reasons, especially when it comes to our brain function,” she explains.
 “It allows our nerve cells to communicate with each other.
 It [also] plays a… housekeeping role for us, so it removes toxins in our brain and allows us to… recuperate overnight.”

 Both the NHS and Mustafa suggest striving for approximately eight hours of shut-eye a night is one way how to improve mental health.
 If you have trouble sleeping, try: